Top 5 stereotypes about Ukrainian people

-Having visited some countries I was surprised to hear that almost in every of them people have the same stereotypes about Ukrainian people.
+Having visited different countries I was surprised to hear that almost everywhere people have the same stereotypes about Ukrainians.
 When they heard me say I am from Ukraine they immediately said something like “Oh, is it somewhere in Russia?”, or “How did you manage to survive after Chernobyl disaster?
-Is there still high radiation rate in Ukraine?”
-Nowadays people know more about Ukraine because of the war in the eastern part of our country and, of course everyone admires Ukrainian girls’ beauty.
-So, let us look closer at 5 main stereotypes about Ukrainian people, which I have found out.
+Do you eat salo every day?
+“So, let us look closer at 5 main stereotypes about Ukrainian culture, which I have found out.

 - All Ukrainian people adore salo (lard).
 Everyone thinks that we have it for every meal of the day.
 Why is it so?
 Nowadays we do eat salo, but it is not the main dish of the day.
 It is served in the restaurant along with borsch.
 You may find in many restaurants, but many people do not eat salo at all.